cloudmesh-community/book/chapters/prg/python/python-parallel.md

     t1.start()
 ```

-In this example we created a `multiprocessing.Array()` object and
+In this example, we created a `multiprocessing.Array()` object and
 assigned it to a variable called `names`.
 As we mentioned before, the
 first argument is the `ctype` data type and since we want to create an
-array of strings with length of 4 (second argument), we imported the
+array of strings with a length of 4 (second argument), we imported the
 `c_char_p` and passed it as the first argument.

 Instead of passing the arguments separately, we merged both the
 `Value` and `Array` objects in a tuple and passed the tuple to the
 functions.
 We then modified the functions to unpack the objects in the
-first two lines in the both functions.
-Finally we changed the print
+first two lines in both functions.
+Finally, we changed the print
 statement in a way that each process greets a particular name.
 The
 output of the example is: